Facebook Instagram Pinterest

 Now, here's the thing about Etosha: the services suck, the bureaucracy is appalling, and the accommodation is overpriced and in no way looks like the photos online.
 Luckily, you’re going for the animals, so it’s not that hard to ignore the annoyances caused by humans.

-My tip for you is to stay outside of the park and drive in each day.
+Pro tip: My tip for you is to stay outside of the park and drive in each day.
 We stayed an hour away at Ijaba Lodge at Buschfeld Park which in Namibia is like a block away, and it was way better.
-Think swimming pool, delicious food in the restaurant, and, as a bonus, black mambas and zebra snakes!
-(Read my tips on driving in Namibia if you are confused why an hour is nothing.)
+If you don’t want to self-drive, you can also join a guided Etosha safari tour here

 5. Caprivi Strip